slipstream/SlipStreamDocumentation/documentation/developer_guide/running.md

 Note that starting the database in this way should not be done in production.
 This is intended only for development testing.

+# SlipStream Services

+SlipStream is composed of two main services.
+This section describes how to start these services.

-## Running SlipStream
+## Running the Main SlipStream Service

-To run the server, drop into the `war` subdirectory in the `SlipStreamServer` module and then use Jetty to run the SlipStream web archive (war file).
+To run the main server, drop into the `war` subdirectory in the `SlipStreamServer` module and then use Jetty to run the SlipStream web archive (war file).